 The following article describes common issues encountered by an Alert Logic® customer during their Amazon Web Services (AWS) CloudTrail log collection setup.
 Symptoms of CloudTrail log collection not working properly include a lack of log collection from CloudTrail sources and a “Forbidden” error message in the status history of a CloudTrail log source.

-When you have successfully configured a CloudTrail source within the Alert Logic console at Configuration > All Deployments > Log Sources, the source status should switch from “New” to “OK”, and you should begin to see the message volume for the source change from zero to the number matching the volume of messages being generated by AWS CloudTrail.
+When you have successfully configured a CloudTrail source within the Alert Logic console, the source status should switch from “New” to “OK”, and you should begin to see the message volume for the source change from zero to the number matching the volume of messages being generated by AWS CloudTrail.
 This process normally takes no longer than 15 minutes but may take up to an hour depending on the volume of messages being generated by the target trail.

 There are two occurrences within the Alert Logic console that often mean that a log source has not been configured correctly.
 A log source can remain in a “New” state and not show any messages being collected or the error “'Forbidden' AWS service is unavailable” can appear.
 Utilize the steps outlined below for the error that you are experiencing.

 Log Source Remains “New” & Shows No Messages Collected

 A log source will remain in a “New” state and will not show messages being collected under the source’s Stats page when it has not been configured correctly.
 Access the Stats page by clicking on the log source, which opens a right-hand panel.

 Because there are multiple infrastructure components within your AWS account that allow for collection of these messages to occur, there are two different things to check for when troubleshooting:

 Confirm that the CloudTrail source you are trying to collect from has logging enabled